Below is a link to a recent article I wrote for a local newspaper. My article is on page 10 of this digital on-line edition.

 Bottom of the page is a news release from the CLA (Country Land and Business Association) asking fly-tipping victims to speak out.

-Forest and Wye Valley Review
+Forest and Wye Valley Review______________________________________________________

 NEWS RELEASE